moorepants/dissertation/extensions.rst

 spliting the values of the benchmark parameter set.
 The following plot uses more realistic rider parameters which are generated with methods described in Chapter :ref:`physicalparameters` and the passive lean torque coefficients are set to zero.
-Notice that the largest eigenvalue is much larger than the ones reported in Schwab and Peterson with a time to double of about a tenth of a second.
-We found that root difficult to stabilize when employing a manual control model, which suggests the need for some additional passive control.
+Notice that the largest eigenvalue is much larger than reported in Schwab and Peterson with a time to double of about a tenth of a second.
+We found that root difficult to stabilize when employing a manual control model based on the one presented in Chapter :ref:`control`, which suggests the need for some additional passive stabilization.

 .. figure:: figures/extensions/rider-lean.png
+   :width: 5in
+   :align: center

+   figRiderLean

+   Needs a caption.

-The damping stiffness coefficient can be selected to such that the highly unstable rider mode is only marginally stable, thus making it easier to control.
+The damping stiffness coefficient can be selected to such that the highly unstable rider mode is stablized and the stable speed range observed in the Whipple model is restored and thus setting the model up for similar control.
+The parameters used are taken from [Lorenzo1996]_, which he estimated, :math:`k_9=128` N-m/rad and :math:`c_9=50` N-m/rad/s.

 .. figure:: figures/extensions/rider-lean-damp-stiff.png
+   :width: 5in
+   :align: center

+   figRiderLeanPassive

+   Needs a caption.

+.. todo:: These plots were generated with rider parameters based on my original method, it wouldn't take much to update the parameters to reflect the yeadon method.

 David de Lorenzo extension
 ==========================